yhttp/yhttp/sphinx/cookbook.rst

 Form
 ----

-Use :attr:`req.form <yhttp.Request.form>` as a dictionary to access the submitted fields.
+Use :attr:`req.form <yhttp.core.Request.form>` as a dictionary to access the submitted fields.

 .. versionchanged:: 4.0